 In addition to sharing my love of learning and the great outdoors, my interests also include baking, reading (that includes children's books as well as books at my "just right" reading level!), crafting, taking pictures, listening to music, volunteering, and playing volleyball.

 - My favorite animal is the giraffe, partially because they remind me of my own family.
 At 5'11", I am the shortest person in my family--my brother is 7 ft. tall, which is about 1 ft. taller than the average baby giraffe.

 - Elephants are another favorite of mine because they are very smart.
 Did you know elephants can use their trunks to paint pictures and they can also use them as a snorkel when swimming?

 - I was born in Worcester (woo-stah), MA, which is the birthplace of the smiley face, the first valentine in the U.S., modern rocketry, and the first public park!

-- I used to have a dog named Ben who could peel bananas (dogs are my favorite pet!)
+- I used to have a dog named Ben who could peel bananas!
+Dogs also happen to be my favorite pet.